About Your Surgery

 If you haven’t already completed a Health Care Proxy form, we recommend you complete one now.
 A health care proxy is a legal document that identifies the person who will speak for you if you are unable to communicate for yourself.
-The person you identify is called your health care agent.
+This person is known as your health care agent.
 If you are interested in completing a Health Care Proxy form, talk with your nurse.
-If you have completed one already, or if you have any other advance directive, bring it with you to your next appointment.
+If you have completed one already, or if you have any other advanced directive, bring it with you to your next appointment.

 Do Breathing and Coughing Exercises

-You will need to have the following medications when you the hospital:
+You will need to have the following medications once your are home after your surgery:

 Stop Taking Herbal Remedies and Supplements